AlexandruJurju/LeetCode-Problems/LeetCode/Code Solutions.md

 ##
 ###
 #### Method 1 - Sort the chars
-sort the letters in the string and then compare the sorted arrays
+Anagrams - if the letters of word 1 can be arranged to form word 2 -> then they are anagrams Convert the strings int char arrays, sort the arrays and then compare them, if they are different that means that the words cannot be anagrams

 ```
-public static boolean isAnagram(String s, String t) {
+public boolean isAnagram(String s, String t) {
+	// if they are different length that => not anagrams
 	if (s.length() != t.length()) {
 		return false;
 	}